bppwrite/bppwrite.github.io/content/event/2018-2019/vintage-songs/index.md

 +++

  This June, we invite you to resample one of BPP's best vintages; The 2014 SMASH HIT *Kalamazoo*.
-Join the original cast and relive the wonderful story in an outdoor staged reading.
+Join the original cast and relive the wonderful story in an staged reading at the BPP.
 Then stick around for the announcement of the 2019-20 Season (our 40th!).
 The evening begins Thursday, June 6, 2019 with a full finger food dinner at 6:30pm, followed by the performances at 7:30pm.
 Complimentary wine and beer included in the price.